microscaler/BRRTRouter/CONTRIBUTING.md

 - **`runtime_config`** – loads runtime options from environment variables.
 - **`sse`** and **`static_files`** – helpers for server-sent events and serving static assets.

+Direct edits to files inside `examples/pet_store` will be overwritten the next time the generator runs.
 Key components include:

 - `Router` – performs regex-based path matching and extracts path parameters.